r13ef/IsIrreduciblyQunatified/README.md

 > [!CAUTION]
 > You need to set the edges, but they must not be empty.
 If they are empty, it will cause an error in the next step.
-> We note that if the edges are empty, the interaction is always irreducibly quantified.
+> We note that if the edges are empty, one can prove that the interaction is irreducibly quantified.

 After that, you
 ```